-General and administrative expense consists primarily of employee related costs, including salaries, bonuses, benefits, stock-based compensation, other related costs, and an allocation of our general overhead, depreciation and amortization for those employees associated with general and administrative services such as executive, legal, human resources, information technology, accounting, and finance.
+General and administrative expense consists primarily of employee related costs, including salaries, bonuses, benefits, stock-based compensation expense, other related costs, and an allocation of our general overhead, depreciation and amortization for those employees associated with general and administrative services such as executive, legal, human resources, information technology, accounting, and finance.
 These expenses also include third-party consulting services and facilities costs.
-We anticipate that we will incur additional costs for employees and professional fees and insurance and related third-party consulting services on an ongoing basis as a public company and to support growth in the business.
+We anticipate that we will incur additional general and administrative expenses on an ongoing basis as a public company and to support growth in the business.

-Other Income (Expense), net
+Other Expense, net

-Other income (expense), net primarily includes investment income and interest income and expense.
+Other expense, net primarily includes investment income and losses as well as interest income and expense.

-Benefit (Provision) for Income Taxes
+Benefit for Income Taxes

 We are subject to income taxes in the United States.
 Income tax expense consists of taxes currently payable and changes in deferred tax assets and liabilities calculated according to local tax rules.
 Deferred income taxes are recorded for the expected tax consequences of temporary differences between the tax basis of assets and liabilities for financial reporting purposes and amounts recognized for income tax purposes.
 As of each reporting date, management considers new evidence, both positive and negative, that could affect its view of the future realization of deferred tax assets.
-As of December 31, 2020, we determined that there was sufficient positive evidence to conclude that it is more likely than not that the net deferred tax assets were realizable and released substantially all of our valuation allowance.
-We continue to maintain this position as of September 30, 2021.
+We believe there is sufficient positive evidence to conclude that it is more likely than not that the net deferred tax assets were realizable.